 even 12.6 V for a split-second so average (not to mention lowest)

 cell voltage was 3.175 V or 3.15 V, respectively – too

 low.
 Without any load (amperage), it recovered to only 3.325 V

 (13.3 V total, see diagram) whereas it should have reached

 deep discharge hurt the battery.
-It swell thereafter and had
+It was swollen (puffed-up) thereafter and

 In September 2018, there was even a cell-voltage sensor

 in my Senior Telemaster Plus.